bioimagesuiteweb/bisweb/config/biswebpython_readme.md

 ![Logo](https://bioimagesuiteweb.github.io/bisweb-manual/bisweb_newlogo_small.png)

 ---
-## BioImage Suite Web -- Python & MatlabPackage
+## BioImage Suite Web -- Python Package

 This is package exports much of functionality in BioImage Suite Web as a python package.
 This requires Python v3.5 or later.